a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Press Open-Apple+Solid-Apple+Down.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+O. Verify that nothing happens.
 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+Down.
 Verify that nothing happens.

 * Launch DeskTop.
-Open a window.
-Locate an executable BIN file icon.
-Double-click it.
-Verify that nothing happens.
-* Launch DeskTop.
-Open a window.
-Locate an executable BIN file icon.
-Hold Solid-Apple and double-click it.
-Verify that it executes.
-* Launch DeskTop.
-Open a window.
-Locate an executable BIN file icon.
-Select File > Open.
-Verify that it executes.
-* Launch DeskTop.
-Open a window.
-Locate an executable BIN file icon.
-Press Open-Apple+O. Verify that it executes.
-* Launch DeskTop.
-Open a window.
-Locate an executable BIN file icon.
-Press Solid-Apple+O. Verify that it executes.

-* Launch DeskTop.
 Try to move a file (drag on same volume) where there is not enough space to make a temporary copy.
 Verify that the error message says that the file is too large to move.
 * Launch DeskTop.
 Try to copy a file (drag to different volume) where there is not enough space to make the copy.
 Verify that the error message says that the file is too large to copy.